Open Episcopal Church: Development

 Following Jade Goody's wedding, Christopher Woods, Chaplain and Director of Studies in Theology at Christ's College, Cambridge, called upon the Church of England to speak out against Blake and the OEC.
 The Church of England declined to comment.

 The church consecrated the first woman as a bishop for Wales in 2007.
 The bishop of Scotland, David Gillham, ordained Helen Hamilton at St Magnus Cathedral, Kirkwall, Orkney in 2010; Gillham later fell into dispute with the church and left.
 Hamilton was subsequently consecrated as the first woman bishop for Scotland in June 2012.
-She made an episcopal visit to Londonderry.
+She made an episcopal visit to Derry.
 In 2013 the church consecrated a female bishop for Northumberland.

 Blake contributed to the book A Strange Vocation: Independent Bishops Tell Their Stories in 2009, and contributed liturgical material to Geoffrey Duncan's anthology Courage to Love and Leanne Tigert and Maren Tirabassi's compilation All Whom God Has Joined.
 In 2014 Blake's book That Old Devil Called God Again: The Scourge of Religion was published.

 The church has clerics from Anglican, Roman Catholic, Pentecostal, Lutheran and Franciscan backgrounds and has grown internationally into America, Egypt, Brazil and Thailand.
 The church promotes its KITE Awards for young people making a positive difference in the community.